babebbu/Zoro-WriteUp/README.md

 grandline.htb
 ```

-> Is that can be a DNS record?
+> Could it be a DNS record?

 ### DNS record